PREP-NexT/locust-climate-DMD/README.md

 ### Structure:
 -----------
-We provide an example `demo_mrdmd.py` to show how to retrieve spatio-temporal locust patterns and quantify the influence of El Nino/La Nina events.
+We provide an example `demo_mrdmd.py` to show how to retrieve spatiotemporal locust patterns and quantify the influence of El Nino/La Nina events.
 It will be developed into an interactive  notebook via Google Colab soon.

 The source codes can be found in the `src` folder.
 Some of the functions on mrDMD were adapted from [Robert Taylor's blog](https://humaticlabs.com/blog/mrdmd-python/) and the book [Data driven science & engineering](http://www.databookuw.com/).
 The time snapshots data used to run the demo can be found in the `data` folder.
 The output will be found in `results` folder.